2000 B.C. (Before Can-I-Bus)

 2000 B.C.
-(Before Can-I-Bus) is the second studio album by rapper Canibus, released on July 18, 2000 through Universal Records.
+(Before Can-I-Bus) is the second studio album by American rapper Canibus, released on July 18, 2000, through Universal Records.

 Considered to have been a significant improvement over his debut album, Can-I-Bus, 2000 B.C. featured multiple record producers and greater differentiation.
 On the title track, Canibus blames the commercial failure of his first album on the bland beats by Wyclef Jean whom he severed ties with to team up with various producers, ranging from Ty Fyffe to Irv Gotti.
 Allegedly, rapper Eminem was to be featured on the track "Phuk U", but turned down the offer.